zino-rs/zino/zino/README.md

 # zino

-`zino` is a full featured web application framework which focuses on productivity and performance.
+`zino` is a full featured web application framework for Rust which focuses on productivity and performance.

 ## Highlights